How to Choose Your Perfect Wedding Dress

-There are lots of different gown styles to choose from, and you should always choose the dress by the way it makes you feel – it’s true, you will instinctively know when you have found ‘the one’!
-However, it can help to understand the different silhouettes and the body shapes they tend to be suited to.
+There are lots of different gowns to choose from.
+You should always choose your dress by the way it makes you feel – it’s true, you will instinctively know when you have found “the one”!
 Here are some of the main styles you will come across:

 This style is ideal for those who wish to accentuate their top half and flatter their hips/bottom.
 The skirt flows gently out from the waist, skimming the hips, and this helps to balance out your body shape.
 A Bardot, boat, or other wider neckline will also help to give the illusion of a wider top half and help with balancing.
 An A-Line shape can also provide shape to those with more athletic body shapes.
 This style of gown suits pretty much everyone!